zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/integration_guide/services/core_test_services_integration_guide.rst

 ``-DTFM_INTERACTIVE_TEST=ON`` while the non-secure regression testsuite is enabled.

-In order to enable the IRQ test module of the postive testsuite, the non-secure regression testsuite must be enabled and ``-DTFM_IRQ_TEST=ON`` must be set.

 In order to enable the peripheral access test module of the positive testsuite, the non-secure regression testsuite must be enabled and ``-DTFM_PERIPH_ACCESS_TEST=ON`` must be set.